the-parallel-gods/mpi.js/docs/final.md

 ![](./images/benchmarks/Speedup_Local_Broadcast_with_Tree_Interconnect_Optimization_Speedup.png){: style="display:block;width:75%;margin-left: auto;margin-right: auto;"}

 When using the crossbar interconnect, the optimized version is ever so slightly slower than the non-optimized version, indicating that SSMR does also have overhead.
 However, when the number of nodes increases, the optimized version becomes faster, since they don't wait for the message to propagate fully.
 Instead, the node can choose to start the next operation early.
-The most that this stategy can save is the "return echo" of the bcast operation, which should save around 2x.
+The most that this strategy can save is the "return echo" of the bcast operation, which should save around 2x.
 This is exactly what we observe.

 When using the ring or tree interconnects, the SSMR and the latency hiding strategy are particularly effective.
 The fastest speedup is 10x with 32 nodes for ring and 4.5x with 32 nodes for tree.